-The Company's principal sources of liquidity are its cash and cash equivalents, short-term investments, cash generated from revenues, sales of common stock under its at-the-market equity offering program and debt financing.
+The Company's principal sources of liquidity are its cash and cash equivalents, short-term investments, cash generated from revenues, sales of the Company's products, sales of common stock under its at-the-market equity offering program and debt financing.

-The accompanying unaudited condensed consolidated financial statements have been prepared on a going concern basis.
+The accompanying unaudited condensed financial statements have been prepared on a going concern basis.
 The Company has experienced recurring losses from operations, and negative cash flows from operations.
-As of March 31, 2024, the Company's existing sources of liquidity included cash, cash equivalents, restricted cash and short-term investments of approximately \$ 189.5 million.
+As of March 31, 2024 June 30, 2024, the Company's existing sources of liquidity included cash, cash equivalents, restricted cash and short-term investments of approximately \$189.5 million \$185.8 million.
 The Company has incurred losses and negative cash flows from operations for several years.
 If the Company continues to incur losses in the future, it may need to improve liquidity and raise additional capital through the issuance of equity and/or debt.
 There can be no assurance that the Company would be able to raise such capital.
 However, management believes that the Company's existing sources of liquidity are adequate to fund its operations for at least twelve months from the date the unaudited condensed consolidated financial statements were available for issuance.